lagadic/visp/modules/python/doc/index.rst

 Customizing, extending and contributing to the bindings
 --------------------------------------------------------

-If you wish to contribute, extend or modify the bindings for your own needs, please read the :ref:`Development guide`
+If you wish to contribute, extend or modify the bindings for your own needs, please read :ref:`Development guide`